 The Mummy’s Hand (1940) starring Dick Foran, Wallace Ford, Peggy Moran

 If there’s one deadly sin committed by The Mummy’s Hand, it’s that it’s too slow–and I’m not talking about the shambling movement of Kharis the living mummy.
 The titular mummy doesn’t make his first appearance until an hour into the movie, which has spent far too long in setting the scene.
-Handsome, young archaeologist Steve Banning (Dick Foran) is stuck in Egypt, without the funds to pursue his archeological dig.
-His friend Babe Jensen (Wallace Ford) is along as comic relief.
+For instance, handsome, young archaeologist Steve Banning (Dick Foran) is stuck in Egypt.
+Without the funds to pursue his archeological dig.
+And his friend Babe Jensen (Wallace Ford) is along as comic relief.

 Cast of characters in The Mummy’s Hand

 - Steve Banning (Dick Foran, The Black Legion).
 The handsome young archeologist, whose funds have run out.